 Or hand-delivered to the Office of the City Clerk, City of Greater Sudbury, Second Floor, Tom Davies Square, 200 Brady St., Sudbury, during regular business hours of 8:30 a.m. to 4:30 p.m., Monday to Friday.

-In accordance with a decision of City Council, applicants for building permits for certain categories of residential development may now apply to defer payment of development charges (DCs) otherwise payable at the building permit stage for a period up to six months.
+In accordance with a decision of City Council, applicants for building permits for long-term care homes and hospices may now apply to defer payment of development charges (DCs) otherwise payable at the building permit stage until the date which is earliest of:

 - a development owned and used by a Board of Education or a municipality,